karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 <server-address>:8080/env-vars.html/
 ```

 This URL provides details on the various environment variables accessible within Jenkins pipelines and how to use them effectively.
+You need to replace `<server-address>` with your server IP address or DNS name.

 #### Importing the Jenkins Shared Library